 What is the $600 threshold?

-You are required to complete a 1099-MISC reporting form for an independent worker if you paid that independent worker $600 or more.
+You are required to complete a 1099-MISC reporting form for an independent worker or unincorporated business if you paid that independent worker or business $600 or more.
 You add up all payments made to a payee during the year, and if the amount is $600 or more for the year, you must issue a 1099 for that payee.

 If the amount you paid the worker totals less than $600 for the tax year, then you are not required to issue a 1099 form.

 Note: there are special threshold rules for reporting certain other types of payments, such as payments made to attorneys, fishing boat proceeds, and sales of consumer goods for resale.
-You’ll need to consult the IRS 1099 form instructions for details on reporting those types of payments.
+You’ll need to consult the IRS 1099-MISC form instructions for details on reporting those types of payments.
 For purposes of this article, we are speaking only of payments to independent workers or unincorporated business service providers.

 When does the 1099-MISC form have to be issued?